RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

 So while it's yet another local Web Server you can see that it has a few unique features that might make it attractive for a number of different scenarios some of which I cover in this post.

 ## Installation
-**LiveReloadServer** is provided in a few different installable formats:
+This tool is provided in a few different installable formats:

 * **Dotnet Tool** <small>(cross platform)</small>
   ```ps